thoughtbot/maybe_haskell/book/applicative/follow-the-types.md

 makes many uses of `Maybe` more convenient, while still being explicit and safe in the face of failure and partial functions.

-There's another notable case where `Maybe` can cause inconvenience.
+There's another notable case where `Maybe` can cause inconvenience, one that can't be solved by `fmap` alone.
 Imagine we're writing some code using a web framework.
 It provides a function `getParam` which takes the name of a query parameter (passed as part of the URL in a GET HTTP request), and returns the value for that parameter as parsed out of the current URL.
 Since the parameter you name could be missing or invalid, this function returns `Maybe`:

 ```haskell
 -- Don't worry about how these are represented